khan-lab/khan-lab.github.io/index.md

 {% capture text %}

-Ouresearch bridges computational biology, (epi)genomics, machine learning, and data science to understand gene regulation in diseases such as cancer.
-We published high-impact peer-reviewed research papers in leading journals across diverse topics from genomics, epigenomic, machine learning, cancer genomics, and science policy.
+Our research bridges computational biology, (epi)genomics, machine learning, and data science to understand gene regulation in diseases such as cancer.
+We publish high-impact research papers in leading journals across diverse topics from genomics, epigenomic, machine learning, cancer genomics, and science policy.

 {%
   include button.html